- Anti-virus software as a compulsory element

 - data will be denied passage automatically.

-Software developers work hard to ensure that their products work well and fix the discovered security holes as fast as possible.
-For that purpose, they release security patches.
-Applications typically notify users of the new patches available for download and installation.
-If you have turned off automatic updates, they can be downloaded from the operating system’s website.
+Software developers work hard to ensure that their products work well and fix any discovered security vulnerabilities as fast as possible.
+For that purpose, all software developers release security patches for their operating systems.
+In most cases, operating systems, services, and environments notify their users of any new security patches that are available for download and installation.
+If you have turned off automatic updates, they can be manually downloaded from the website of the operating system, but in such a case, you have to carefully follow information provided by the developer in order to remember to install important security patches.

 Back up your data

-No storage medium will last forever; this also applies to your computer’s hard drive.
-If you store important documents, messages or pictures on your computer and would hate to lose them, save these files in a certain folder and create back-ups.
-These copies can be stored on CDs, DVDs, external hard drives or with your Internet service provider.
+No storage medium lasts forever; this also applies to your computer’s hard drive.
+If you store important documents, messages, or pictures on your computer and do not want to lose them, save these files in a certain folder and create back-ups.
+These copies can be stored on CDs, DVDs, external hard drives, or with your Internet service provider.
+We recommend following the principle of keeping at least three back-ups in two different environments when creating back-ups.

-Most users receive junk email, also known as spam, which promises prizes or cheap products.
-The goal of such messages is to deceive people to give out information and money or to coax people into clicking on hyperlinks which infect the computer with malware.
-Do not open email attachments from people you do not know and do not click on links in emails.
+Most computer users receive junk e-mail (spam) promising prizes or cheap products every day or less frequently, irrespective of the settings selected by the user.
+The goal of such messages is to deceive people into giving out information and money, or to coax people into clicking on hyperlinks which infect their computers with malware.
+Do not open e-mail attachments from people you do not know and do not click on links in e-mails.

 Passwords are meant to protect information.
-The first thing an intruder enters as the password will most likely be your name, birth date, the license number of your car or the string “admin123”.
-If this is not enough, the intruder will use a special piece of software, which at first tries to access the computer by inputting words from a dictionary.
+You can be sure that the first thing an intruder enters as your password is your name, date of birth, pet’s or child’s name, or some commonly used password such as “admin”, “qwerty”, or “123456”.
+If this is not enough, the intruder will use a special piece of software to crack your password.
+The software will at first try to access your computer by inputting words from a dictionary as your password.
 If your password consists of more sophisticated combinations, the break-in time might be long enough to make the intruder give up.

 Take caution when downloading software